comicfans/comicfans.github.io/_posts/2023-06-20-migrate-clearcase-to-svn.md

 1. it need to resume after break or failed command
 2. download process must be distributable across different machines, to lower down per-machines's traffic,  and accelerate total speed

-finally I use a shared folder share download files, every file using clearcase history path as its dir so path won't clash, and while downloading, use simple mark file to record if such file is being processed, or completed, to help resume downloading from interrupted command and avoid two machines operate one file. with more than a week downloading (and pingpong with our security team, because I have unusual traffic) I finally downloaded all the history, and now It's time for the actual convert
+finally I use a shared folder for download files, every file using clearcase history path as its folder so it won't clash, while downloading, use simple mark file to record if such file is being processed, or completed, to help resume downloading from interrupted command and avoid two machines operate one file. with 3 PCs and more than a week downloading (and pingpong with our security team, because I have unusual traffic) I finally downloaded all the history, now It's time for the actual convert

 svn convert is also very straightforward, you write series of svn import commands every command record the operate file path, the action, feed this commands